dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 ### asset_field_not_list

-_The value of the 'asset' field is expected to be a list of relative file paths._
+_The value of the 'assets' field is expected to be a list of relative file paths._

 #### Description

-The analyzer produces this diagnostic when the value of the `asset` key isn't a list.
+The analyzer produces this diagnostic when the value of the `assets` key isn't a list.

 #### Example

-The following code produces this diagnostic because the value of the assets key is a string when a list is expected:
+The following code produces this diagnostic because the value of the `assets` key is a string when a list is expected:

 {% prettify yaml tag=pre+code %}
 name: example